EnrcDamn/AudioConverter-to-MP3/README.md

 * converts every audio it finds, preserving the original bitrate up to 320kbps;
 * ignores any other file format.

-Every subfolder of the original folder path will be recursively recreated in the new `converted` folder.
+Every subfolder of the original path will be recursively recreated in the new `converted` path.

 For example, launching the script on top of a `./dir` path:
 ```